aaronma37/muro_summer_2017/raspberry_pi_zero.md

 Date       | Modification
 ---------- | ------------------------------------------------------------------------------------------------------------------
 2017.02.23 | Initial Release
+2017.07.10 | Added note about using this guide vs NanoPi Neo guide

 This guide is based on the [Raspberry Pi software Guide](https://www.raspberrypi.org/learning/software-guide/).